 For the ForexBrokers.com 2019 Review, all brokers were assessed on 81 different variables across seven primary areas: Commissions & Fees, Offering of Investments, Platforms & Tools, Research, Customer Service, Mobile Trading, and Education.

 The weightings of each category, alongside their respective variable counts, were as follows:

-ForexBrokers.com awarded “Best in Class” distinctions for all seven categories, as well as additional categories such as Social Copy Trading, MetaTrader, Crypto, and Overall.
+ForexBrokers.com awarded “Best in Class” distinctions for all seven categories, as well as additional categories Social Copy Trading, Active Trading, MetaTrader, Crypto, Ease of Use, and Overall.
 A “Best in Class” designation means finishing in the top seven for that category.
 Individual Industry awards were also distributed.
 View all Best in Class winners.

 An explanation of how the categories are assessed is shown below.
 For detailed commentary, view our broker guides.

 First, points are awarded for each “Yes” answer.
 The number of points awarded depends on the variable.
 Next, the total points earned from “Yes” answers is then divided by the total points possible to calculate a final Yes/No score.